nomi217/Python_Package/README.md

 </br>
 </br>

 By following these steps, you can ensure that your Python project is thoroughly tested locally and deployed to a test environment like TestPyPI before making it available to users on the main PyPI repository or other distribution channels.
 </br>
 </br>
 Happy coding!
-I hope this guide simplifies Python package creation for you. :snake: :sparkles:
+I hope this guide simplifies Python package creation for you. :snake::sparkles: